gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 ```

 Just a reminder that the sender of the message will receive two messages:
-- the first is the message that is sent from the `handle()` function that the message has been sent to the second program
+- the first is the message that is sent from the `handle()` function that the message has been sent to the second program;
-- the second message will come from `handle_reply` function with the response of the second program
+- the second message will come from `handle_reply` function with the response of the second program.